 During the start-up process with House of Control, we recommend workshops, where we enter the leases together.
 At this point we identify various issues that must be discussed with the auditors.
 These meetings are very friendly and informal, and – yes – the mood is positive and relaxed.

-To what extent do the accounts department have central control over the leases covered by the new regulations?
+To what extent do the accounting department have central control over the leases covered by the new regulations?

 That depends entirely on how the companies are structured.
 In some companies, the leases are located at the various branch offices and in the other countries.
 In others, the biggest and most important leases are administered centrally.
 Some prefer for the various branch offices to enter the leases and perform the IFRS 16 classification, whereas others centralise this task at the accounts department for the Nordic region.